KavyaPatel2005/Analysis-and-simulation/README.md

   - **Radiation:** Emissivity = 1.0, Ambient Temp = 30°C
   - **Convection:** h = 25 W/m²·K on inner hole surfaces, Ambient Temp = 30°C

-This setup simulates the condition after active braking when the disc is hot and starts dissipating heat into the surroundings.

 ---